TryStatsN/StatsN/Readme.md

 In short the api is easy.
 You can get a new IStatsd with a few different ways, and then you can log metrics with an IStatsd implementation.
 Here are some examples.

+Note, You will want to store your IStatsd as a singleton (most likely inside a DI container).
+This type persists a tcp or udp connection.
+The client's functions are thread safe.
 ```csharp
 IStatsd statsd = Statsd.New<Udp>(a=>a.HostOrIp = "10.22.2.1", Port = 8125);
 IStatsd statsd = Statsd.New<Tcp>(a=>a.HostOrIp = "10.22.2.1"); //use tcp